On Benfen

 Duan Yongping didn't become one of China's most successful investors through cleverness.
 He got there through discipline — holding to the same principles through every market cycle, refusing to compromise when others did.

 Investing is ultimately a long game.
 Not a game of beating the index for a quarter, not a game of catching the hottest sector in a given year.
 A game of compounding capital continuously across cycles.
+In that game, the greatest edge is not information, not speed, not IQ, but the Benfen mindset — the discipline to keep doing the right thing.

 为什么是本分